 You can also use the System Restore feature to restore your system to a previous state (this requires a restore point you have created before the issue happens).
 This will help you undo the recent changes on your system and fix your issue.
 To do this:

-1) Click the Start button at the lower left of your screen.
-Then type “recovery“.
+1) In the search box on the taskbar, type “recovery“.
 After that click Recovery in the list of results.

 2) Click Open System Restore.
-The System Restore wizard will appear.
+Then the System Restore wizard will appear.

 3) Follow the instructions of the wizard to restore your system from a system restore point.